Common Name: American Toad

 Scientific Name: Anaxyrus americanus

 Family: Bufonidae – True Toad family

 Location: United States and Canada

-The American toad is separated into 3 sub species, the Eastern American toad, dwarf American toad, and Hudson Bay toad.
-Dwarf American toad are often smaller, more red, and don’t have spots on its belly.
+The American toad is separated into three sub species, the Eastern American Toad, the Dwarf American toad, and the Hudson Bay Toad.
+The Dwarf toad are often smaller, more red, and don’t have spots on its belly.
 Hudson Bay toads are extremely rare and are only found in the Hudson Bay area in Canada.
-The Eastern American toad is the most common one, pictured above.
+The Eastern toad is the most common one, pictured above.

 For the biology aspect of the toad, females reach sizes up to 4.3 inches while males are shorter, only reaching 3.3 inches.
 The American toad usually breeds from April to July.
 The males call out from the shallows of water bodies to attract the females.
 Once the female arrives, the male grasps her from behind in the amplexus position.
 Then, the female lays her eggs and the male fertilizes them.
 The female lays anywhere between 3,000 – 8,000 eggs in a clutch.
 Neither parent will provide any care for the offspring.
 Next, the eggs hatch into tiny dark black tadpoles.